blueburncz/CoreExtension/docs_src/XML/XML.md

 # XML
-CE Core comes with a lightweight XML reader & writer library.
+CE comes with a lightweight XML reader & writer library.
 In this section you can find a quick overview that should help you start using the library more easily.

 ## Contents
 * [Implementation details](./XMLImplementationDetails.html)